-Information integration is the process of unifying information that resides at multiple sources and providing a unified access interface (Lenzerini, 2002).
-Unifying heterogeneous data sources under a single architecture has been the target of many investigations (Ziegler, 2004).
-For example, information integration research is studied within distributed database systems research (Ozsu, 1999).
-Such research investigates how to share data at a higher conceptual level, while ignoring the implementation details of the local data systems.
+Information integration is the process of unifying information residing at multiple sources and providing a unified access interface [8].
+Unifying heterogeneous data sources under a single architecture has been target of many investigations [9].
+For example, information integration research area is mainly studied by distributed database systems research [10, 11].
+It investigates how to share data at a higher conceptual level, while ignoring the implementation details of the local data systems.
 In turn, this effort enables transparent access to multiple, logically interrelated distributed databases.
-Based on this scheme, an application can pose a query to the distributed database systems, and returns the results to the client.

-Previous work on merging heterogeneous information systems can be categorized broadly as either global-as-view or local-as-view integration (Florescu, 1998).
-In the former category, data from several sources are transformed into a global schema and can be queried with a uniform query interface.
+Based on this scheme, an application can pose a query to the distributed database system, which maps the query into local queries, integrates the results coming from different data systems and return the results to the client.
+Previous work on such merger between the heterogeneous information systems can be broadly categorized as global-asview and local-as-view integration [12].
+In former category, data from several sources are transformed into a global schema and can be queried with a uniform query interface.
 In the latter category, queries are transformed into specialized queries over the local databases.
 In this category, integration is carried out by transforming queries.
 Limitations: The global schema approach captures expressiveness capabilities of customized local schemas.
-However, this approach cannot scale up to a high number of data sources.
+However, this approach cannot scale up to high number of data sources.
 Another drawback is the need to update the global schema whenever a new schema is to be integrated and/or an existing local system changes its schema.
 In the local-as-view approach, because of the lack of a global schema in the data integration architecture, each local-system's schema may need to be mapped against each other.
-This in turn will lead to a large number of mappings that need to be created and managed.
+This in turn will lead to large number of mappings that need to be created and managed.
 Discussion: To achieve data integration, global-as-view or local-as-view approaches can be utilized.
 In the local-as-view approach, information integration happens through query processing.
-In other words, the local-as-view approach transforms the client's query into local queries and integrates the results.
+In other words, this approach transforms the client's query into local queries and integrates the results.
 This methodology has performance drawbacks due to overhead of query mapping and forwarding.
 Furthermore, in architectures such as those of federated database systems, a high number of query mappings may be required.
-To achieve high performance, a higher-level add-on architecture that can assemble the information coming from different metadata systems and that can carry out queries on the heterogeneous information space is needed.
+To achieve high performance, there is a need for a higher-level add-on architecture that can assemble the information coming from different metadata systems and carry out queries on the heterogeneous information space.
 This approach should be designed in such a way that the single repository should be distributed to avoid single point of failure.
 We think that once we achieve such higher-level architecture, the global-as-view approach can be used for integrating heterogeneous local information services.
 This approach encapsulates the expressiveness power of the customized schemas that are being integrated.

-In this research, we design and build an architecture for a Grid Information Service that would support information integration.
-To achieve this objective, we revisit the research ideas in distributed database systems and utilize global-as-view approach in our architecture.
-In sum, we take as a design requirement that the proposed system should be designed as an add-on architecture above existing Grid Information Services to provide unification and federation of information coming from different metadata systems.
+In this research, we design and build an architecture of a Grid Information Service that would support information integration.
+To achieve this objective, we revisit the research ideas in distributed database systems and utilize global-asview approach in our architecture.
+To sum up, we take as a design requirement that the proposed system should be designed as an add-on architecture above existing Grid Information Services to provide unification and federation of information coming from different metadata systems.